 Our analyses have shown that our TGI testing procedure is adequate to study genetic change, but there are certain considerations to keep in mind when using it.
 For example, stricter values (lower values) for the TGI p-value threshold expectedly bring a better FPR but may also bring a pathological FNR (low power) (Fig. 2, 3).
 Regarding FNR, lower performance is not very dependent on user choice for threshold past a low threshold value, regardless of dispersal level and spatial extent.
 TGI can also readily be used on other types of genetic data, such as microsatellites.
 Although TGI already represents a more transparent alternative to arbitrarily comparing pairwise genetic differentiation, or node-based genetic diversity values, future work is needed to explore how the performance of TGI, as well as other methods, varies with other factors not considered in this study.
-We believe among the most interesting factors would be the choice of the genetic distance used in the algorithm, the influence of the degree of spatial autocorrelation in genetic legacies, varying effective population sizes, and spatial heterogeneity in landscape resistance to movement.
+Among the most interesting factors would be the choice of the genetic distance used in the algorithm, the influence of the degree of spatial autocorrelation in genetic legacies, varying effective population sizes, and spatial heterogeneity in landscape resistance to movement.
 Successful implementation of TGI will require some a priori understanding of the range of useful threshold values to use.
 Simulation is a powerful tool for investigating how demography and spatial context influence population genetic dynamics (Epperson et al., 2010), and can be used to help identify those appropriate threshold values, as we have demonstrated here.
 A number of programs such as CDMetaPOP (Landguth, Bearlin, et al., 2017), Nemo (Guillaume & Rougemont, 2006), SPLATCHE (Currat, Ray, & Excoffier, 2004), or SLIM (Haller & Messer, 2019) provide very flexible and sophisticated ways to implement such simulations.
 We expect greater sensitivity to threshold selection in systems that exhibit dramatic demographic fluctuations, as is the case in outbreaking or invasive species.

 Identifying changes in genetic diversity, beyond what one would expect due to background micro-evolutionary processes, can help researchers and conservation managers identify locations that have experienced important past demographic events.
 These events could be detrimental (e.g. loss of diversity, maladaptation) or beneficial (e.g. higher effective population size, genetic rescue).
-Such sites could then be prioritized for increased monitoring and further investigation into the origins of these changes.
+Such sites could then be prioritized for increased monitoring and further investigation into the origin of these changes.
 Our approach to detecting temporal genetic differentiation does not require extensive genomic information and can be used to explore the temporal dynamics of demographically induced genetic diversity using relatively small genetic datasets (e.g. hundreds of SNPs).
-As such, our approach holds great promise for facilitating spatial-temporal analysis of wild, non-model organisms for which extensive genomic resources are yet to be developed.
+As such, our approach holds great promises to facilitate spatio-temporal analysis of wild, non-model organisms for which extensive genomic resources are yet to be developed.

 DATA AND SOFTWARE AVAILABILITY

 All simulation data used for this paper will be deposited online upon acceptance.
 Functions used to analyze the simulations will be available on a public repository on GitHub.
-TGI, which is the function that would be most useful to potential users of our approach, will continue to be maintained and developed and may be contributed to a package in the near future.
+TGI, the function that would be most useful to potential users of our approach, will continue to be maintained and developed and may be contributed to a CRAN package in the near future.

 ACKNOWLEDGEMENTS